13.1.1 Authorized Access & Conditions of Use

 Log Out Before Letting Someone Else Use Your Computer – If someone else uses your computer for any reason, log out and require that person to log in with his or her own name and password.

 REMINDER: The person to whom an account Username and Password is issued is responsible for all activity on that account.
 You are not allowed to let anyone else use your account.
 Proper Password security helps ensure that others do not misuse an account for which you are responsible.
 If at any time you feel that your Password has been compromised, change it IMMEDIATELY.
-Any misuse of your account should be reported to the Office of Information Technology at extension 7075.
+Any misuse of your account should be reported to the Office of Information Technology by creating a Service Desk Ticket.